Defines various abstract base classes that can be subclassed to create powerful plugins. The useful classes are:

 The algorithm is:

-Prefer results that have the same ISBN as specified in the query
+• Prefer results that have at least one identifier the same as for the query

 engine